dustin-stew/MountainTraversalUsingDijkstraAlgorithm/README.md

    * **Calculates**: all shortest paths between provided start and all eastern points

 [MapDataDrawer.java](MapDataDrawer.java) - draws the routes on the topography map
-[dijkstra.java](dijkstra.java) - uses Dijkstra's shortest path algorithm to calculate the optimal routes.
+[Dijkstra.java](Dijkstra.java) - uses Dijkstra's shortest path algorithm to calculate the optimal routes.
 [DrawingPanel.java](DrawingPanel.java)  - Helper class for drawing